Research Team

 Darren Ficklin, Indiana University, Department of Geography

-Susan J. Gilbertz, Montana State University-Billings, Director of the Environmental Studies Program
+Susan J. Gilbertz, Montana State University-Billings, College of Business

 Chris Lowry, University at Buffalo, Department of Geology, Physical Hydrogeology Lab